unicef/magasin-drill/README.md

 #### Override drill config
-You can enable config overriding by modifying the values of the config Overrides in your customized `values.yaml`
+You can enable config overriding by modifying the values of the `drill.volumes.configOverrides` in your customized `values.yaml` file.
+Example:

 ```yaml
 # values.yaml